metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Approve-Execute.md

 ### -NoToAll

-true if user selects NoToAll.
+Will be set to true if user selects NoToAll.
 If this is already true, Approve-Execute will bypass the prompt and return false.

 ```yaml